dotnet/arcade/Documentation/CorePackages/Publishing.md

 The publishing infrastructure has multiple stage(s), these stages represent available channels.
 Only the stages corresponding to the default channel will execute.
 This is for arcade3.x only.

-V1 came into existance when we branched for release/3.x in arcade.
+V1 came into existence when we branched for release/3.x in arcade.
 Master and arcade/3.x initially had the same publishing logic.
 Overtime the publishing stage in arcade master evolved so that became V2 publishing.

 Asset manifest Example :